MENU

 Joana Marie Villa

-PCM helped me not only with finishing my studies and providing for my needs.
-PCM also introduced me to God, and I have a deep relationship with Him.
+PCM did more than provide for my physical and educational needs.
+Here, I met Jesus Christ.
 I accepted Jesus Christ during my stay here in PCM with the help of God’s Glory Church.
-Because of PCM, my life changed.
-It shaped my whole being specially my spiritual life.
-And I will forever be thankful to our Almighty God for using PCM as an instrument to help me.
+PCM shaped my whole being—especially my spiritual life.
+I will always be grateful to God for using PCM as His instrument to transform my life.